unsw-cse-soc/CoreKG/README.md

 Learn More: https://youtu.be/0psx0LxBSlc

 Notice: We encourage researchers/developers to cite our paper if you have used our APIs, libraries, tools or datasets.

+•	Amin Beheshti, Boualem Benatallah, Reza Nouri, Alireza Tabebordbar: CoreKG: a Knowledge Lake Service.
+VLDB 2018.

 ----License-----------------------